Are you eligible for ‘Reserve with Google’?

 We’ll take it from hereon.
 Our RwG team will check whether you’re eligible or not.
 We’ll contact you in case of any discrepancies.
 Then we’ll send over your business details to Google.

-Usually, it takes about a month for a business to go live on RwG.
+Usually, it takes about two weeks for a business to go live on RwG.
 After it is done, you will see an RwG button on your business listing when you search for your business on Google.

 If you encounter any issues, shoot an email to the Appointy’s RwG expert team on email@example.com.